saucelabs/sauce-school/codelabs/Module3_APITesting.md

 You should see the snippet show up in the panel.

 ### Using a Snippet
 Now lets re-use this handy snippet in a different project.
 Leave the _Examples_ project and open up one you created.
-Keep the first5 commands as is, but delet the **for each** loop.
+Keep the first five commands as is, but delet the **for each** loop.

 Once you have deleted it, open up the **Vault** menu on the side, choose the bottom element in your test, and click the arrow to invoke the snippet in your code:

 <img src="assets/API3.04D.png" alt="Invoke Snippet" width="750"/>

 Much easier than recreating the entire for loop!
-Run your test to see the report
+Run your test to see the report.

 ### Adding and Editing Variables
 Access the Vault and add variables and code snippets by first clicking on the **Valut** in the main menu.